 Hello!
 We wanted to provide this page as a hub for updates and Iowa High School Athletic Association resources to share with our administrators, coaches, student-athletes, officials, and fans during this unprecedented and unpredictable time as COVID-19 affects Iowa and the world around us.

-Check back for frequent updates and be sure to follow the IHSAA on Twitter for the latest news on spring and summer sports.
+Check back for frequent updates and be sure to follow the IHSAA on Twitter for the latest news on activities.

 - General guidance for fall 2020 sports